 Unlike a water delivery company that produces, fills, transports, delivers, and recycles 5-gallon plastic jugs, a bottle-free water cooler delivers water directly from your water line.
-That cuts out the plastic containers and office water delivery truck emissions and translates to a 98.49% reduction in your carbon footprint every year, according to Quench research.
+That cuts out the plastic containers and office water delivery truck emissions and translates to a 98.7% reduction in your carbon footprint every year (for a company with 50 users), according to Quench research.

 Quench’s Eco-Friendly Water Service is Mission-Driven